timfong888/orchestrate-ruby/README.md

 ## Release Notes

+### October 8, 2014: release 0.9.1
+  - Improvements to documentation.

 ### September 1, 2014: release 0.9.0
   - Implement `KeyValue#events`, `EventList` and `Events` to access events associated with a KeyValue.
   - Removed `KeyValue#loaded` attr reader, it pointed to an instance variable no longer in use.
 Use `#loaded?` instead.